 Over the years of our working with entrepreneurs, we have noticed that while there is generally a robust understanding about the start-up process and funding requirements, things seem to taper down when it comes to scaling up of the business.
 While a valid argument is that entrepreneurs seldom get time to think about the “next-step”, in essence, it is essential to plan for expansion early in the business life cycle.
 A robust business plan where key milestones and triggers are well defined goes a long way in supporting this process.

-Typically, most start up enterprises goes through a series of crests and troughs, or simply put the good times and the not so good ones.
+Typically, most start-up enterprises go through a series of crests and troughs, or simply put the good times and the not so good ones.
 It is by leveraging the former that a business owner can successfully survive through the latter.
-Theoretically this sounds brilliant, but from a business perspective what are the key “triggers of realization” that signify a need to expand and move to the next level.
+Theoretically, this sounds brilliant, but from a business perspective what are the key “triggers of realization” that signify a need to expand and move to the next level.

-Now this might sound diabolical i.e. thinking of a new venture while discussing expansion strategies, why not let your current business remain the “cash cow” of your portfolio for a while, while a “star” in the making need your attention.
+Now, this might sound diabolical i.e. thinking of a new venture while discussing expansion strategies, why not let your current business remain the “cash cow” of your portfolio for a while, while a “star” in the making needs your attention.

 Get a comprehensive business plan for the new venture, or if required one that combines both the businesses to generate efficiencies, but ensure that you do not neglect your current cash flows.
 The best way to prosper is through growth and expansion, keep looking for the “triggers of realization”.

 BPlan Experts is one of the world’s top business planning and startup consulting firms.
 With over 1800 clients located across 80 countries, BPlan Experts is an authority in startups and entrepreneurship.
 BPlan Experts specializes in providing end to end support to entrepreneurs and startups to include ideation, feasibility. business planning, funding assistance, implementation support, and scaling up of operations.